sweng-epfl/public/exercises/testing/ex4/README.md

 Thus it becomes easy to test any scenario you need: returning real data, returning malformed data, throwing exceptions, and so on.

-**Exercise**: We provide `HttpClient.java`, `RealHttpClient.java`, and `WeatherService.java` files that contain implementations of the example above.
+**Exercise**: We provide [`HttpClient.java`](./weather/HttpClient.java), [`RealHttpClient.java`](./weather/RealHttpClient.java), and [`WeatherService.java`](./weather/WeatherService.java) files that contain implementations of the example above.
 Write tests for the `WeatherService`, exploring all cases you  think are interesting to test.

 Optional dependency injection
 -----------------------------

-Sometimes you need to test a class, but you cannot change its constructor parameters.
-For instance, in Android, the system instantiates your activities for you, and cannot deal with constructors that request dependencies.
+Sometimes you need to test a class, but you cannot change its constructor parameters, for instance existing code depends on the current constructor signature.
 In this case, you can add _another_ constructor to the class for dependency injection.
 For instance, if for some reason you could not modify the `WeatherService` constructor above, you could modify the class as follows:

 ```java
 class WeatherService {